Inplex-sys/censorless-web-router/README.md

 # 🌐 Censorless Web Router 🛡️

-A censorship-resistant web application that uses blockchain technology to dynamically route users to the correct endpoint, even if traditional DNS or domain services are blocked or compromised.
+A censorship-resistant web application that uses **blockchain** technology and **IPFS** to dynamically route users to the correct endpoint, even if traditional DNS or domain services are blocked or compromised.

 ## 🤔 How It Works